Reviews You Can Rely On

 To determine the various speeds of each model, we clocked a dozen individual time trials per driver using multiple types of screws and lumber.
 We began with a stack of sheets of plywood that allowed ample room to sink a 3-⅝" ledger screw completely.
 For this test, we took five time trials for each model, the average of which are charted below.

 The Kobalt XTR and Milwaukee M18 Fuel rocked this test at 3 seconds each.
-The Makita XDT13 and DeWalt Max each had an average ledger screw time of 4 seconds in the plywood.
+The Makita XDT13 and DeWalt Max each had an average ledger screw time of 4 seconds in the plywood, shortly followed by the DeWalt Atomic DCF850 with a time of 5 seconds.

 The Makita XDT13 drove ledger screws quickly and easily.

 We then used the same ledger screws, but this time we tested an alternative wood, using a stack of 2x12 lumber and taking seven trials.
-The results from that test are shown below.
+The Kobalt reigned supreme in this portion of our speed testing with an average drive time of just 2.1 seconds, closely followed by the Milwaukee M18 Fuel, DeWalt MAX, and Makita XDT13 with sub 3-second drive times.

 We drove hundreds of screws in order to time each model's fastening rate.